SondosEmara/License_Plate_Detection/README.md

 # License_Plate_Detection

   **Code Contain**
-   1. Detection of License Plate using YOLO_V8
+   1. Detection of License Plate Using YOLO_V8
    2. Extract the txt and OCR Confidence Number  from Croping Licesne Plate using EasyOCR